lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 | P      | N or E          | Parity - No or Error |
 | S      | 1 or 2          | Number of Stop Bits  |

 Examples are `8N1`, `8E1`, `7E2`.
 Sometimes people will throw the speed in front of the shorthand notation: `9600 8N1`.
+The `8N1` notation seems to be the most popular with 8 data bits, no parity checking an 1 stop bit.

 ## Example Data Frame

 Below is a diagram of an example `8E1` data frame where we have **8** data bits with value `0b00101100`, a parity bit **E**, and **1** stop bit.
-The line defaults to high as a start bit pulls it low to start the frame.
+The line defaults to high then the start bit pulls the line low to start the frame.
 We end with the stop bit pulling the line back to logic high.
+This *line* is the TX from one UART to the RX on another UART.

 {{< figure src="/assets/svg/uart-timing.svg" title="UART data frame timing for 8E1">}}

 ## Parity Settings

 The UART allows for an optional bit in the data frame for parity.
 It is not common to enable parity on UARTs.
-This bit is filled in by the UART on transmission and read on reception.
-The parity bit is added to the number of 1s in the data frame to make either even or odd parity.
+This bit is filled in by the UART on transmission and checked for correctness on reception.
+The parity bit is added to the number of 1s in the data frame to make the sum either even or odd.
 Thus, the number of 1s plus the parity bit will need to be even or odd.
+If odd parity the total number of 1s plus the parity bit sums to an odd number, if even it sums to an even number.
 Here are some valid examples of data plus parity for valid frames:

 | Data  | Even Parity | Odd Parity |
 |-------|-------------|------------|